 In addition to the above, Councillors receive information and are consulted on a wide range of issues affecting the village, Chester and Cheshire.
 Meetings are held with City and County Councillors to enlist their assistance in resolving issues, and representations are made formally or informally to assist any of our electorate.
 We are members of a wide range of organisations to ensure that we are sufficiently informed to perform our duties effectively.
 This includes membership of the Cheshire Association of Town and Parish Councils which is particularly helpful in giving advice on legal issues; we have a member on the Committee of the Community Association, and a member is nominated as Minor Authority Governor of Guilden Sutton Primary School.
 The links which our Parish Clerk maintains with the City and County Councils ensures that we are well informed of all opportunities of grants or other funds to assist with implementation of our plans.
 The Parish Council is always willing to assist residents by providing information or where appropriate, by forwarding issues to appropriate authorities.

-Meetings are held in the Village hall, Summerfield Road and start at 19:30
+Meetings are held in the Village hall, Summerfield Road and start at 19:30 (*Held at Church Hall starting at 7pm)

 Each quarter, the Parish council circulates a green newsletter throughout the Parish.
 Copies going back several years can be found here.